HydroModPy/HydroModPy/docs/developers/parquet_lakehouse_migration_guide.md

 ## Running the migration

-Shut down any other process that has the workspace catalog open — DuckDB holds a per-file lock.
+Shut down any other process that has the workspace catalog open: DuckDB holds a per-file lock.

 Dry-run first to see what would happen: